 Once you choose the right area and have the seeds, you can begin the steps of how to plant pumpkins.

 Planting pumpkin seeds directly on the ground will give you a better chance of success than planting them in a seedling tray.

-Therefore, it is important for you to prepare the ground.
+Therefore, you need to prepare the ground.
 These are several things you need to do in preparing it.

 Pumpkin plants need a lot of food.
 Therefore, you must make sure that the soil in the planting site is fertile enough.

 To fertilize the soil, you need lots of aged manure and compost.
 Those two fertilizers must be mixed with the soil on the planting site.

 To increase your chance of success in germinating pumpkin seeds and growing them, you need to create pumpkin hills.
 The soil of these hills will get warm easier.

 Therefore, the seeds will germinate more quickly.
 In creating them, you need to dig the ground about 12 inches deep.